Meepasaurus/local-weather/README.md

 Local Weather
 =============

-- Uses Google Maps JS Browser API (will need to provide own key if running outside of CodePen) and Forecast.io (exposed for educational purposes, has 1k daily quota).
+- Uses Google Maps JS Browser API (will need to provide own key if running outside of CodePen) and Forecast.io* (exposed for educational purposes, has 1k daily quota).

+    *As of September 20th, 2016, Forecast.io changed names to Dark Sky.

 - Please note that navigator.geolocation requires https:// when using Chrome or you won't get a prompt to share your location.